timschott/interview-prep/ds/ml-conceptual.md

   * two-sample should be used to compare *two* means from *two* samples
     * if equal sample sizes and equal variances (assumed): common population error pooling
     * if not: welch's t test - https://en.wikipedia.org/wiki/Welch%27s_t-test
-* what are degrees of freedom
-  * number of independent pieces of info
-  * typically, N-1
 * how to calculate a z score?
   * when **X** is a single random variable and we are pulling from a dist:
   * `z = (x-μ)/σ`